 - Use extra virgin oil or coconut oil.

 - Try to eat 40 grams of fibers each day.

-- Consume fruits and vegetables choosing them from all spectrum of colors.
+- Consume fruits and vegetables, choosing them from all spectrums of colors.

 - Choose organic products as much as possible.

 - Eat vegetables from the cabbage family

 - Take ReMag, the 100 percent absorbable magnesium